Preservation and Storage

 SHA256 Checksums

-SHA256 checksums are generated as part of content ingestion into APTrust and is used to mitigate against malicious tampering of files with the intent of obscuring the tampering.
-It mitigate against this threat because it is currently a cryptographically secure algorithm that is resistant to tampering.
-In the advent that this algorithm is compromised in the future, we should switch to a new secure algorithm.
+SHA256 checksums are generated as part of content ingestion into APTrust and are used to mitigate against malicious tampering of files with the intent of obscuring the tampering.
+This algorithm mitigates against this threat because it is currently a cryptographically secure algorithm resistant to tampering.
+If this algorithm is compromised in the future, we should switch to a new secure algorithm.
+SHA256 checksums may also be generated by depositors as part of their submission preparation process and provided as part of the original submission information package in APTrust.

 S3 Bucket lifecycle policies are set on all member buckets.
 These serve two purposes:

-1. Remove incomplete multipart uploads, Remove “hidden” data remnants in restore/ingest buckets that may take up and cost storage space
+- Remove incomplete multipart uploads and “hidden” data remnants in restore/ingest buckets that may take up and cost storage space

-1. receiving buckets every 60, incomplete mulitpart: 7 days
+- Receiving buckets every 60 days, incomplete multipart: 7 days

-2. restore buckets every 14 days, incomplete mulitpart: 7 days
+- Restoration buckets every 14 days, incomplete multipart: 7 days

-3. receiving.test buckets every 30 days , incomplete mulitpart: 7 days
+- Test receiving buckets every 30 days, incomplete multipart: 7 days